Lin Jeng-yi

 Lin Jeng-yi (林正儀 (Lín Zhèngyí)) was Director of National Palace Museum of the Republic of China from 20 May 2016 to 16 July 2018.

-Early life
+Education and career

 Lin obtained a Master of Arts from School of Culture Resources, Taipei National University of the Arts in 2003 and a PhD from Department of Fine Arts, National Taiwan Normal University.

 He served as Director of National Taiwan Museum of Fine Arts (2005-2006), Director of National Taiwan Craft Research Institute (2006-2010) and National Taiwan Craft Research and Development Institute (2010-2011), Director of National Taiwan Symphony Orchestra (2011-2012), and Chief Operating Officer of Chimei Museum.

 From May 2016 to July 2018, he served as Director of National Palace Museum.